ccsnow127/ccsnow127.github.io/_pages/about.md

 #### About Me

 I am a Ph.D. candidate of Computer Science at Virginia Tech, advised by Prof. Peng Gao.
-Previously, I was a reseach assistant at the Chinese Univeristy of Hong Kong, Shenzhen, advised by Prof. Pinjia He.
 I received my B.Eng. in Software Engineering from Beijing Jiaotong University.

 I am broadly interested in large language model, security and software engineering.
 My research mainly focuses on the application and customization of LLMs into knowledge-intensive and complex applications in security and software engineering (e.g., CTI analysis, SOC automation, penetration testing, etc.).
 The following are some projects that I am currently working on: